hindutva/hindutva.github.io/content/paganology/mediterranian/philosophy/platonism/_index.md

 ## Adoration of the Gods
 - Theurgy (θεουργία) describes the practice of rituals, sometimes seen as magical in nature, performed with the intention of invoking the action or evoking the presence of one or more deities, especially with the goal of achieving henosis (uniting with the divine) and perfecting oneself.
+- "no Neoplatonist, not even Plotinus, thinks that souls can permanently transcend Being.
+Most think the soul cannot transcend the cosmos."

 ## Ethics
 - "human existence is a striking representation of the cosmos as a whole, a microcosm in which all levels of being (Unity, Consciousness, Soul, Nature, Matter) are combined into one organic individual.
 A human being is therefore in the first instance not a social or political being, but a divine being"